Articles

 Abstract- The Multilateral Instrument which was signed in 2016 to give effect to the BEPS measures in treaties, has begun taking effect.
 Several of India's treaties in her treaty network are already impacted by the changes brought in by the MLI.
 The Paper examines the implementation of the MLI in India in the background of the Indian Constitutional provisions that inform the treaty-making rules in the country.
 Apart from understanding the scope of the MLI, the Paper discusses the impact of the various articles of the Vienna Convention on the Law of Treaties in interpreting the MLI provisions.
 The Paper describes the compatibility clauses and how they define the modification of CTA provisions.
 The impact of notifications mismatch on the CTA is explored.
 The Paper deals with some posers on the subject with an aim to provoke deeper discussion on the MLI and its impact on treaties.
 Though the Paper describes how and to what extent treaties entered into by India are impacted, the reasoning and conclusion contained in it can surely be of a more general application and to treaties between other countries.

-Residence of Individuals under the Income Tax Law in India [December 2023] New
+Residence of Individuals under the Income Tax Law in India [December 2023]

 Abstract- The status of residence for the purposes of income tax is a primary factor in determining a taxpayer's scope of taxation.
 This article discusses the various provisions under Indian income tax law that apply to individuals in determining their residence for taxation.
 It also examines the impact of residence under a double tax avoidance agreement (DTAA) on the residential status under domestic tax law.